LCA-ActivityBrowser/activity-browser/README.md

 ### Importing an LCI database

-- In the `inventory`-tab there is a button called _"Add Default Data (Biosphere flows, LCIA methods)"_.
+- In the `inventory`-tab there is a button called _"Add default data (biosphere flows and impact categories)"_.
 Click this button to add the default data.
 This is equivalent to `brightway2.bw2setup()` in python.
 - After adding the default data, you can import a database with the _"Import Database"_-Button.
 Follow the instructions of the database import wizard.
 There are currently three types of imports possible:
     - Directly from the ecoinvent homepage (ecoinvent login credentials required)
     - From a 7zip archive